ilchec/daniellinguafrancas/README.md

 # daniellinguafrancas
-Supplementary material to the "Lingua Franca as Lexical Donors" paper
+Supplementary material to the "Lingua Franca as Lexical Donors" paper.